warehouseman/meteor-tinytest-runner/README.md

 To help out there is a script called ```rebuild-meteor-tinytest-runner-installer.sh```, but it is intended to be run in **the parent directory** of ```meteor-tinytest-runner``` So follow these steps :

     # Create a test directory and step into it.
     mkdir -p checkItzOk
     # Step into it.
     cd checkItzOk
     # Clone meteor-tinytest-runner.
     git clone git@github.com:warehouseman/meteor-tinytest-runner.git
     # Note the date and time of the installer
     ls -l meteor-tinytest-runner/meteor-tinytest-runner.run
     #  Eg:
     #  -rwxrwxr-x 1 yourself yourself 70390 Aug  4 19:48 meteor-tinytest-runner/meteor-tinytest-runner.run
     # Copy the builder
     cp meteor-tinytest-runner/rebuild-meteor-tinytest-runner-installer.sh .
     # Run it.
-     ./rebuild-meteor-tinytest-runner-installer.sh
+    sh ./rebuild-meteor-tinytest-runner-installer.sh
     # Again, note the date and time of the installer
     ls -l meteor-tinytest-runner/meteor-tinytest-runner.run